Declaring a Major

 How to Declare a Major

-When a student declares a major, his/her faculty advisor must be in the major department.
-It is most common for students to change advisors at the same time they are declaring a major.
-A student is required to have one faculty advisor; if a student has multiple majors, he/she may declare multiple faculty advisors.
+It is most common for students to change advisors at the same time they are declaring a major or minor.
+A student is required to have at least one faculty advisor.
+Students are recommended to have a faculty advisor for each major and minor they declare.

 Students are welcome to switch majors at any time after their first semester as long as they find a new advisor in that field who agrees to work with them.
-The change is made by obtaining signatures from both the old and new advisors on the Declaration or Change of Academic Program form and returning it completed to Academic Advising.
-By means of processing this change, the student’s advising file will be forwarded to the new advisor.
+The change is made by completing the Declaration or Change of Academic Program form online.
+Once Academic Advising processes this change, the student’s advising information will be forwarded to the new advisor.

 Additionally, transfer students typically declare a major upon enrolling at Linfield and are assigned a faculty advisor in the department of their major.
 Transfer students who are undecided are assigned a faculty advisor who will assist them in course selection and exploring their interests.

 Explore career opportunities in your majors of interest